Orange-eat97/tp/docs/UserGuide.md

 :information_source: **Important Note:**
 * Order of sorting follows the natural order. e.g. 4th comes before 10th.
-* Order of attribute prefixes defines the order of sorting. e.g. `n/ p/` sorts name then sorts phone number, `p/ n/` sorts phone number then name
+* Order of attribute prefixes defines the order of sorting.
 * Sorting by **tags** will group the tags by **beneficiary** and **volunteer**.
 * Calling sort after any command will sort the current displayed list.

 </div>

-**🎯 Expected Outcome:**
-* Displays all persons in the specified sorted order
+**📘 Examples:**
-  * e.g. `sort n/` will return all persons sorted by their names in alphabetical order
+* `sort n/` will return all contacts sorted by their names in alphabetical order
+* `sort n/ p/` will return all contacts sorted by name then phone number
+* `sort p/ n/` will return all contacts sorted by phone number then name

 <br><br>